Meaning of the name Light from the South Moves: 56

 Level Medium

-Ysutsune Itosu made this Bassai Dai based on Patsai from Tomari-te (Tomari Bassai).
-Only the beginning of the Kata with the combination Yoko Uke / Gyaku Yoko Uke (In Shotokan style Yoko Uke is called Uchi Uke, Gyaku Yoko Uke is called Soto Uke) is the main different between the Bassai Dai from the original form.
-All other techniques has only been modified.
-These Bassai Dai is a Kata which includes some soft and slow elements.
-So it shows harmonic in it's dynamic and especially on the end we can see elegance.
-In the Shotokan style the soft elements has been removed.
-In the Shito-Ru the Kata is representative for the Shuri-te lineage and together with the Seienchin obligatory for the examination of Shodan gradudation.
-Bassai Dai is one of the most spread Kata of Okinawa.
-It will done in many schools, but a lot of them has own versions.
-Bassai Dai teaches way of fighting wich shows many sudden an breakthrough actions.
-Short moments of calmness follows extremly explosvie techniques.
-And many of them has the goal to destroy or to smash bones or joints.
-The spirit of the Kata is offensive and even the throwing techniques has the potential of joint breaking effect.
-It’s possible to understand “Breackthrough the Fortress” as a motivation to perform each technique with a mind that don’t accept any barrier.
+Bassai Dai is a work by Yasutsune Itosu.
+He developed it based on the Patsai of Tomari-te (Tomari Bassai).
+Only the beginning of the Kata with the combination Yoko Uke / Gyaku Yoko Uke (note: in Shotokan, Yoko Uke is called Uchi Uke and Gyaku Yoko Uke is called Soto Uke) distinguishes Bassai Dai from the original form.
+All other techniques have been slightly modified.
+This Bassai Dai is a Kata that also contains some soft and slow elements.
+It is therefore highly dynamic and harmonious and, especially at the end, very elegant.
+In Shotokan, however, the soft elements were removed.
+In Shito-ryu, the Kata represents Shuri-te and, along with Seienchin, is mandatory for the master level of Shodan.
+Bassai Dai is one of the most widely practiced Kata in Okinawa.
+It is practiced in many schools but is also subject to many changes.
+Bassai Dai teaches a fighting style characterized by very sudden, penetrating actions.
+Short moments of calm are followed by extremely explosive techniques.
+Many of these aim to break and destroy bones and joints.
+The nature of the Kata is offensive, and even the throwing techniques it contains have a joint-destructive effect.
+The meaning of the name “breaking through the fortress” can be understood as meaning that each technique is performed in a way that is suitable to overcome any “obstacle”.

 Meaning of the name Breackthrough the Fortress Moves: 34